google/recaptcha/UPGRADE.md

 # Upgrading

-Since version 1.2.3 a lot of changes has been made to keep the library modular on the edge of the possibilities of latest PHP versions.

-## Version 2.0
+## 1.x.x to 2.x.x

+The library has received a full reworking.
+You will have to change instancing procedures and all methods, hence the change in the major version.

 ### Removed

-#### Curl and Socket HTTP Clients

-All HTTP Clients have been removed and only the `StreamClient` is available.
-Developers can use their own HTTP Client like cURL or Socket, or full libraries like Guzzle or Symfony HTTP Client, or even HTTP Plug.
+#### `RequestParameters`

+The class is not needed now since the construction of the request happens dynamically once the verification is fired.

 ### Changed

-#### HTTP Client interface
+#### Namespace

+Prior v1 versions used the `\ReCaptcha` namespace.
+To better reflect the code hierarchy and avoid conflicts, the v2 uses the `\Google\ReCaptcha` namespace.

+#### `RequestMethod` to `ClientInterface`

-Any HTTP Client now must follow the `Http/Client` interface.
-It receives the site token, URL to verify, and a way to set the underlying HTTP Client if necessary.
+Any HTTP Client now must follow the `Http/ClientInterface` interface.
+It receives the site secret token, URL to verify, and a way to set the underlying HTTP Client if necessary after instantiation.

-### Response
+#### Response

-The Response from reCAPTCHA servers is now immutable.
+The Response from reCAPTCHA servers has become simplier to use thanks to dynamic `__get` calls.

 #### Response methods